 by Jasmaine Payne

 Ah, the joys of online dating!
 Unashamed, I admit that I have subscribed to this alternative means of meeting prospective matches for quite some time now.
-To date it has blessed me with meeting interesting and refreshingly intelligent men (sometimes).
+Until now, online dating has blessed me with meeting interesting and refreshingly intelligent men (sometimes).